newghost/websvr/README.md

 View is a relative path, relative to web home

+    //means related to Setting.home
     res.render("list.tmpl", {json: true});

 View is a absolute path, relative to web root

+    //means related to Setting.root
     res.render("/list.tmpl", {json: true});

 You can change template engine,